- A middle ground approach is best at this stage

 - While the Deep State is threatened by its own dysfunction, a collapse will not be pretty for citizens

-If you have not yet read Part I, available free to all readers, please click here to read it first.
+If you have not yet read The State of the Deep State, available free to all readers, please click here to read it first.

 On general principle, the sort of odious operations represented by the Deep State, including warrantless police actions, immersive surveillance, and even assassination, ought to be opposed by Americans who care about their country and the ongoing project of remaining civilized.
 The Deep State’s totalitarian tendencies are self-evident.
 Therefore, “we the people” are obliged to dismantle it as expeditiously as possible, ideally by voting for electoral candidates who vow to work toward that end, but by resistance if that fails.
 Political actions might include getting rid of all the redundant “security” agencies piggybacked around the CIA since 9/11; voting the Patriot Act out of existence; and introducing legislation to re-define the “personhood” of corporations and their putative “rights” to “free speech” as defined by flinging money at elections.

 However, the electoral process, being subject to the depredations and manipulations of the Deep State, may itself be too much a part of the problem at the present time.
 Resistance, on the other hand, can beat a fast path into the perilous realm of revolution and sedition, inviting punishment by the Deep State.
 For the moment then, the preferable action probably lies in the middle ground: political persuasion, speaking out against the Deep State.
 There is simply not enough of this now, especially among serious people in positions of authority.
 This, by the way, was exactly what turned the nation against the folly of the Vietnam War.

 It begs the question: where are the Bobby Kennedys, Gene McCarthys, and William Fullbrights of our time?
 Where are the visible people of stature willing to take a stand, to put their careers on the line?
 Not just…